 The word meditation originates from the latin term, meditatum, which translates as "to ponder".

 There are many descriptions of meditation but what does it really mean to meditate?
-According to the National Center for Complementary and Integrative Health, Meditation is a mind-body practice used to promote overall calm, relaxation, and wellbeing.
+According to the article '8 Things to Know About Meditation for Health', Meditation is a mind-body practice used to promote overall calm, relaxation, and wellbeing.

 Essentially, the goal of meditating is to become aware.
 Awareness means you are being present in the here and now.
 For many people, they think meditation means to have no thoughts, which is not true.
 It's more about becoming aware of your thoughts and releasing them as these thoughts come to the surface.